 Bunny Rabbits as Pets

-Anyone who has ever owned a bunny rabbit will tell you that they are a wonderful pet.
+Those that have ever had a bunny rabbit as a pet will tell you that they are a wonderful pet.
 A bunny rabbit is a great pet for adults as well as for children.
-Owning a rabbit as a pet isn't that expensive overall.
-However just like dogs and cats, they need to visit the veterinarian every year for their vaccinations.
+Like any type of pet, having a rabbit is a long term commitment.
+However just like dogs and cats, they need to be fed a healthy diet and have yearly visits to the veterinarian to get their vaccinations.

-Bunny rabbits are sociable creatures and love getting your attention.
-They are also smart, intelligent and extremely adorable little pets who have an amazing personality.
+Bunny rabbits are very sociable creatures and they love getting lots of attention.
+They are also very smart, highly intelligent and extremely friendly little creatures who have an amazing personality.

 Each rabbit will have its own personality and you can enjoy getting hours of entertainment from watching them play and run around.

 I've personally found being the owner of a bunny rabbit a very enjoyable experience.